 We’re looking for volunteers who can give 1 – 2 hours of their time to help support a Hackney resident who might be in need of some help.
-By becoming a Hackney Helper, you’ll help enhance the quality of a local persons’ life by supporting and promoting their welfare, personal development and capacity for self-determination.
+By becoming a Community Supporter, you’ll help enhance the quality of a local persons’ life by supporting and promoting their welfare, personal development and capacity for self-determination.

 This person might need support in one or more of the following areas:

 • They could be socially isolated or feeling very lonely

 • They may have low confidence and need help feeling good about themselves

 • They may have issues with their physical or mental health

 You can give this support weekly, fortnightly or just once a month – this depends on your availability, interests and skills.

 Based on your area of interest, we’ll match you with an individual receiving support through one of VCH’s projects.
 You will then meet up to take part in activities, work towards agreed goals and build meaningful connections in the community.

 The roles and tasks are varied and decided together with the person that you are working with but will be governed by their needs, for example:

 • Helping someone get out into the community, for example going to the park